Orange-eat97/tp/docs/UserGuide.md

 :information_source: **Important Note:** <br>
 * Attributes must follow [Valid Attributes](#valid-attributes)
-* A person can have any number of tags, but must have a tag that is either volunteer or beneficiary
+* A contact can have any number of tags, but must have a tag that is either volunteer or beneficiary
-* A person's attributes can be edited via `edit` later on, however all attributes must first be provided
+* A contact's attributes can be edited via `edit` later on, however all attributes must first be provided

 </div>